mobius-home/nexus/guides/UsingNexusLocally.md

 minute break.
 This will give the device some time to collect metrics.

 If you want to continue tracking metrics over time but need to stop the example device, you can run `ExampleDevice.shutdown/0`.
-Ths will gracefully shutdown the device and save the metrics in your your system's temp directory so they can be restored on future runs.
+This will gracefully shutdown the device and save the metrics in your your system's temp directory so they can be restored on future runs.
 This is a good way to accumulate metrics over time.